Pella Felton reviews Neon Pastoral by Valerie Perreault

 Which we are .

-Still, this playful sarcasm conceals a deeper and more personal—and occasionally more hopeful—center.
-The structure and arc of Neon Pastoral elevate the collection from being just an exercise in brilliant voice and verse to something meant to live inside our bodies.
-Poems from the second act of the collection such as “Little Dove” describe a protagonist where a “slow ripening” and “sweet melon smell” have given way to a more ascendant version of Lala.
-Other poems like “Adventure Song” explicitly initiate her into the pleasure of the physical world, inviting her to “Roll down your socks, Lala. / Feel the wheat against your legs,” suggesting that even if our body is hell, it is the only way to see the sun.
-The collection’s title describes a transcendent moment on a small sailboat where Perreault, no longer obscured by her relationship with Lala, suggests that:
+Still, this crafty cynicism conceals a deeper, more delicate—and occasionally more hopeful—center.
+The structure, skill, and sweep of Neon Pastoral elevate the collection from being an exercise in brilliant voice and verse to something meant to live inside our bodies.
+Poems from the second act of the collection, such as “Little Dove,” describe a protagonist in whom a “slow ripening” and “sweet melon smell” have given way to a more ascendant version of Lala.
+Other poems like “Adventure Song” explicitly initiate her into the pleasures of the physical world, inviting her to “Roll down your socks, Lala. / Feel the wheat against your legs,” suggesting that even if our bodies are hell, they are the only way to see the sun.
+The collection’s title poem describes a moment of transcendence on a small sailboat where Perreault, no longer obscured by her relationship with Lala, suggests that:

 All of this will have been worth it,